j-mnr/gophergo.dev/content/basics/11-range.md

 	fmt.Println("nums:", nums)
 }

-// RangeMap shows that we can loop through the entries of a map (key and value)
+// Map shows that we can loop through the entries of a map (key and value)
 // using range.
-Maps are not ordered in Go! func RangeMap() {
+Maps are not ordered in Go! func Map() {
 	isMarried := map[string]bool{"Gaph": true, "Gene": false, "Gable": false}
 	for key, val := range isMarried {
 		if val == true {